From 1968 to the present: the history of ISVR Consulting

 The Automotive Design Advisory Unit became increasingly involved in marine noise and vibration, a natural extension of the automotive work.
 Reorganisation and rationalisation of the consultancy activities within the ISVR saw ISVR Consultancy Services and the Automotive Design Advisory Unit coming together under the new title “ISVR Consulting” and sharing common administrative and financial procedures.

-February 2008 saw the end of the University of Southampton’s Dolphin logo and the beginning of a new corporate branding across the University.
-As part of the branding we began to use a variant of the University's main logo...
+February 2008 saw the end of the University of Southampton’s Dolphin logo (above left) and the beginning of a new corporate branding across the University (above right).
+As part of the branding we began to use a variant of the University's main logo …

 In 2009 the former ADAU activities were relocated from their Chilworth outstation to rejoin the rest of the ISVR Consulting facilities within the Wolfson Building and Rayleigh Laboratories on the University’s Highfield campus.
 As part of the relocation, old test cells at the western end of the Wolfson Building were refurbished as a Product Development Laboratory, which this houses the former ADAU's banger rig and automotive testing.
-Malcolm Smith took over as manager from October 2009, when Stuart Dyne left for a position with Thales.
+Malcolm Smith became manager from October 2009, followed by Simon Roberts who took over in 2017.

 In 1968 reports were written long-hand for our secretaries to type up on IBM Golfball typewriters, sometimes using Roneo stencils if a client wanted a lot of copies.
 Where would we have been without Sellotape and Tippex?
-Those reports are still in our archive room.
-We have recently started scanning the old ADAU and ACHCU reports for archiving as soft rather than hard copies.
+Until recently, all those paper reports were still in our archive room, but we have now scanned all the old WUNVC, ADAU and ACHCU paper reports for archiving as soft copies alongside our more recent word-processed reports.

 These days we type our own reports for our secretary to tidy up after us and do the hard bits (like stopping footnotes splitting over 2 pages, and avoiding other ‘features’ of MS Word).